Sansi people

-Sansi is a Rajputana inherited clan in India, originally located in the Rajasthan area of northwestern India, but expelled in the 13th century by Muslim invaders and now spread to states of Rajasthan as well as scattered throughout India and Sindh, Pakistan.
-They claim Rajput descent.
-There were two distinct offshoots of the tribe: the first was a vagrant community connected to the Jat tribes of Central Punjab; the second was an agricultural Jat clan found in Sahiwal, Amritsar and Gujranwala.
+The Sansi or Sansis are a nomadic tribe, originally located in the Rajasthan area of northwestern India, but expelled in the 13th century by Muslim invaders and now spread to the states of Rajasthan, Haryana, Punjab as well as scattered throughout India.
 They are often confused with other ethnic groups called Sansi, as Sansi is a widespread name in South Asia.

+History and origin

+The Sansis were considered the most prominent criminal tribe in Punjab, with an estimated population of 25,800 in 1912.
+The British believed other tribes, such as the Baurias and Harnis, were offshoots of the Sansis, who claimed to have originated from Rajput ancestry.
+Despite acknowledging their ancestry, the British constantly emphasised the Sansis' "degraded" status through stereotypical descriptions.
+Their religion, primarily a form of Hinduism, was considered primitive, mixed, and debased.
+After the Criminal Tribes Act was imposed, the Sansi were labelled down to a very pitiful position.

 Language

-Their language is Sansiboli, or Bhilki too that is a highly endangered Indo-Aryan language of the Central group, total speakers in India 60,000 (2002) and Pakistan 20,000.
+Their language is Sansiboli, or Bhilki too that is a highly endangered Indo-Aryan language of the Central group; total speakers in India number 60,000 (2002) and in Pakistan 20,000.
 Their traditional occupations vary, from trading to farming.

 History

 During British rule in India they were placed under the Criminal Tribes Act 1871, hence stigmatized for a long time, after independence, however, they were denotified in 1952.

 As the Sansiya, they were recorded in Uttar Pradesh in the 2011 Census of India.
 There they were a Scheduled Caste, with a population of 5689.